What is It?

-Ultrasonic Testing, very short ultrasonic pulse-waves with center frequencies ranging from 0.1-15 MHz and occasionally up to 50 MHz are launched into materials to detect internal flaws or to characterize materials.
-The technique is also commonly used to determine the thickness of the test object, for example, to monitor pipework corrosion.
+Ultrasonic Testing, very short ultrasonic pulse waves with center frequencies ranging from 0.1-15 MHz and occasionally up to 50 MHz are launched into materials to detect internal flaws or to characterize materials.
+For ultrasonic inspections, the technique is also commonly used to determine the thickness of the test object, for example, to monitor pipework corrosion.

 In ultrasonic testing, an ultrasound transducer connected to a diagnostic machine is passed over the object being inspected.
 The transducer is typically separated from the test object by a couplant (such as oil) or by water, as in immersion testing.